biodash/biodash.github.io/content/codeclub/S04E15/index.md

 </div>

-We'll mostly explore the `diamonds` dataset, so let's take a quick look at it:
+We'll mostly explore the `diamonds` dataset, so let's take a quick look at it before we begin:

 <div class="highlight">